Nikasa1889/Pytorch-kaggle-right-whale/README.md

 Alternatively, you can place your [cookies.txt](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg?hl=en) for kaggle.com and use `make data`

-You should also create the `models/`, `cache/`,  `model_features/` folders, ending up with a folder structure like the following:
+The folder structure should be like the following:

     cache/
     data/